Congruence invariants of matrix mutation: Introduction

 \begin{theorem} Suppose that $ B $ and $ B' $ are skew-symmetric matrices which are mutation equivalent.
 Let $ A $ and $ A' $ be quasi-Cartan companions of $ B $ and $ B' $ respectively.
 Let $ m $ and $ m' $ be the corresponding parameters in the normal forms of $ A $ and $ A' $ as in Theorem \ref{th:mod4}.
 Then there is a matrix $ P $ with $\det(P)=\mp 1$ such that $P^TAP\equiv A' \pmod{4}$ if and only if $ m = m' $.
 Furthermore, $ \det{A}\equiv \det{A'} \pmod{4} $. \end{theorem}

 We give an example of companions with different parameters $ m $ and $ m' $ in Section \ref{sec:mut-proof}.

-We now discuss applications of our results to a particular invariant, called $ \delta $ invariant, introduced by R. Cassals in \cite[Definition 1.3.]{C}, where for any skew-symmetric matrix $ B $, a particular quasi-Cartan companion $\mathfrak{S}(B)$ is defined as
+We now discuss applications of our results to a particular invariant, called $ \delta $ invariant, introduced by R. Casals in \cite[Definition 1.3.]{C}, where for any skew-symmetric matrix $ B $, a particular quasi-Cartan companion $\mathfrak{S}(B)$ is defined as

 $\mathfrak{S}(B):=V(B)+V(B)^t$, where $V(B)_{i,j} := $

 and $\delta(B)$ is defined as the determinant of $\mathfrak{S}(B) $ modulo 4.